r7wx/easy-gate/README.md

 [...]
 ```

 You can find the complete docker-compose and nginx configuration files in the examples directory.
-The same logic applies to standalone and docker image deployments.
+The same logic applies to standalone and Docker deployments.

 ## Configuration

 <p align="justify">
-Easy gate can be configured by the easy-gate.json file.
-An example configuration is provided in the root directory of this repository (easy-gate.json).
+Easy gate can be configured by a JSON or a YAML configuration file.
+An example configuration is provided in the root directory of this repository (easy-gate.json/easy-gate.yml).
 </p>

 ### Options